OpenINF/openinf.github.io/README.md

 It is essential always to read the license for all code and content in question.
-Each source code and content directory typically contains the appropriate license file for the source code and content in that directory.
+Each source code and content directory typically contains the appropriate license file(s) for that directory's source code and/or content.
 The code and content files themselves also contain licensing and authorship metadata.

 The repository's source code is permissively licensed under either MIT, Apache